Members-Only Site

 • Scouts are expected to pack for themselves and care for their personal and patrol gear after each trip.

-• All Scouts are encouraged to earn the Camping merit badge, which requires 20 nights of camping, among other requirements.
+• All Scouts are strongly encouraged to earn the Camping merit badge, which requires 20 nights of camping, among other requirements.

 • Ranks up to First Class have many requirements that can only be achieved while camping.

-Parent help is especially needed for camping trips
+Parent help for camping trips

-• Accompanying Scouts while they shopping for food before the trip
+• Accompanying Scouts while they shopping for food before the trip.

 • Carpooling to/from the campground.

-• As additional adult support in case of emergency
+• As additional adult support in case of emergency.

 Service Opportunities